GPCRmd/gpcrmd_vagrant/README.md

 [git]: http://git-scm.com
 [github]: http://www.bitbucket.org

-Install Vagrant, VirtualBox, and Git, and create a GitHub account (if you don't already have one).
+Install Vagrant, VirtualBox, and Git, and create a GitHub account (if you don't already have one) and ask for writing permissions to administrator (ismaelresp).

 Make sure you have the latest version of all three.
 On Ubuntu (and this may also apply to other Linux distros), the package manager installs an old version of Vagrant, so you will have to download and install the latest version from